 Objective: To contribute to evidence-based practice, the use of Webster Technique is characterized in a chiropractic practice-based research network.

-Methods: In an exploratory study, we sought data from pregnant subjects under chiropractic care that included their sociodemographic information, previous prenatal care and abnormal fetal positioning prior to after care with the Webster Technique.
+Methods: In an exploratory study, we sought data from pregnant subjects under chiropractic care that included their sociodemographic information, previous prenatal care and fetal positioning prior to and after care with the Webster Technique.